The past few years have been transformative ones in the world of corporate learning.

 To boost the motivation levels of your employees and slowly shift them towards continuous learning, create interactive microlearning modules that a user can access from anywhere, making it more likely that they’ll fit learning content into their busy schedule.

 Your learners can also absorb this learning at their own pace and convenience – knowledge as bite-sized courses that can be conducted while on the move, structured in such a way so that it can easily be consumed in shorter time spans – for example, while traveling to & from work or during breaks.

 5. Finding the perfect e-learning platform

-One of the biggest e-learning challenges L&D professionals face is in finding the right LMS to help them realise the benefits that have been mentioned above.
+One of the biggest e-learning challenges L&D teams face is in finding the right LMS to help them realise the benefits that have been mentioned above.
 If you’ve had to go through the process of choosing a new LMS in the past, then you are well aware of how challenging the selection process can be.